get-convex/convex-helpers/packages/convex-helpers/README.md

   serialized as if they happened sequentially.
-- A database write is executed atomically with all of its triggers, so you can update a denormalized field in a trigger without worrying about parallel invocations getting in the way.
-For recursive triggers, they are executed with a queue, i.e. breadth-first-search order.
+- A database write is executed atomically with all of its triggers, so you can update a denormalized field in a trigger without worrying about parallel writes getting in the way.
+- If there are multiple triggers or recursive triggers, they are executed with a queue, i.e. breadth-first-search order.
 - If a trigger function throws an error, it will be thrown from the database write (e.g. `ctx.db.insert`) that caused the trigger.
   - If a trigger's error is caught, the database write can still be committed.
-    To maximize fairness and consistency, all triggers still run, even if an earlier trigger threw an error.
+  - To maximize fairness and consistency, all triggers still run, even if an earlier trigger threw an error.
 The first trigger that throws an error will have its error rethrown; other errors are `console.error` logged.